-However, understanding their intricacies is an integral part of any architectural or construction practice and these drawings can tell you a lot about a project once you learn how to read them.
+However, understanding their intricacies is an integral part of being an architect as these drawings can tell you a lot about a project once you learn how to read and produce them.

-…And so in this article we provide you with all the information you need to understand their complexities, and how to best communicate a project through the various different types of drawings.
+…And so in this article we provide you with all the information you need to understand their complexities, and how to best communicate your project through the various different types of drawings.

 What are construction drawings?

 A construction drawing is an umbrella term for the technical drawings (usually a whole set of drawings) which provide graphic representation and guidelines for a project that is to be built.